 Myths About Behavioral Changes After Neutering

 Some people fear if they neuter their dog that their pet will no longer be a good watchdog or protector of their home.
 This is not true.
 Dogs have a natural instinct to protect their home and loved ones.
 They are also much more inclined to stay home and happy when neutered.

 Some people fear that after neutering a pet will become fat and lazy.
 This is also not true.
-Proper nutrition and exercise are what will keep your pet at a healthy weight and level of fitness, not failing to neuter him.
+While a pet's metabolism may slow down after neutering, causing him to need less calories, proper nutrition and exercise are what will keep your pet at a healthy weight and level of fitness, not failing to neuter him.

 Personal Inconvenience of Neutering

 Some owners claim that the neutering procedure comes at an inconvenient time or at an expense that they cannot deal with at the moment.

 Pet overpopulation is a huge problem in the United States and many countries around the world—you might not want to contribute to the problem of unwanted puppies and kittens simply due to lack of time, interest, or funding.
 Speak with your veterinarian if you have financial concerns, there are many free neutering clinics offered throughout the U.S.